Mert1980/hyf-alumni-platform/README.md

 # HYF Alumni Platform

 > **HYF Alumni Platform** enables companies to screen HYF Alumni for their vacancies, while reducing the administrative burden over HYF coordinators and creating more jobs for skilled refugees & immigrants.
+For more info https://osoc20.github.io/hyf-alumni-frontend/

 > App is live on (https://hyf-alumni-platform.herokuapp.com/)